 Joshua Di Mattina-Beven (b.
 2002, Wellington) is an emerging artist and creative producer currently working on unceded Gadigal land.

-Joshua graduated from UNSW Art and Design in 2024 with a double degree in Fine Arts/Arts (Sculpture/Performance Studies), winning the Ross Steele Fine Art Prize for their ensemble work ‘Tussle’.
-They recently completed a residency at Readymade Works, and have upcoming performances at Gosford Regional Art Gallery and Pari Gallery.
+Joshua graduated from UNSW Art and Design in 2024 with a double degree in Fine Arts/Arts (Sculpture/Performance Studies), winning the Ross Steele Fine Art Prize for highest achievement in Fine Art.
+They have gone on to receive highly commended at the Gosford Emerging Prize and are currently completing their Fine Art Honours at Monash University Art and Design.